Design and Technology

 Principles of Outstanding Design and technology

-Principle 1: Children are eager and motivated about design and technology.
+Principle 1: Children are excited and enthusiastic about design and technology, as they are taught to know more and remember more.

 Design and Technology Subject Leader